-To make a successful business decision you need to clarify your processes and the collective tools that you will use to support the decision making process.
+To make a successful business decision you need to clarify your processes and the collection tools that you will use to support the decision-making process.
 The installation of these tools and processes takes a bit of time, but only the first time.
 Then you will become much more efficient to make a collective decision, gaining time thanks to an easier common understanding.

 Primarily, in order to perform this activity with success, you need to understand the functioning of your organization, as well as the people who compose the team.

 Therefore there are 3 points that need to be clarified here: